-I get it — I mean, who carries cash anymore?
 I often walk around with no bills at all because paying with a credit card is so much easier and faster.

 In fact, I avoid stores and restaurants that stick to their old-school ways and only accept cash.
 This type of practice is becoming a thing of the past.
 Customers don’t like having to be the ones to make the extra effort to get cash (or paying fees at the ATM that is conveniently located in the store).
 We don’t buy into the “avoiding credit card fees” argument (are we really seeing that reflected in lower prices?).
 We sometimes wonder whether all that cash is being reported to the IRS and what exactly that tells us about the ethics of the proprietor.